 I first shared it way back in 2008.
 I’d had it at a party with some college friends and just adored it.
 I still do.
 Actually, it may just may be my favorite fruit pie.
 Since my original post, I’ve made a few small changes.
 I’ve swapped out the crust in the original for my tried and true recipe, changed up the way the pears are cut, and added a bit of cinnamon.
 With these simple changes, this pie has hit a new level.
-In my humble opinion, it is absolutely worthy of being on the Thanksgiving table.
+In my humble opinion, it’s absolutely worthy of being on the Thanksgiving table.
+(Or the birthday table.
+It’s my dad’s birthday request every year.)
 In fact, it may just steal the show.

 Pear Pie with Maple and Ginger

 adapted from epicurious

 For the crust:

 1 tsp.
 Kosher salt

 1 tsp. granulated sugar (I like to use vanilla sugar)